A woman sitting at a table making calls and writing.

 Common self-employed tax deductions in Canada

-The 2024 tax season brings new opportunities for self-employed Canadians to leverage tax deductions.
-Understanding that these self-employed tax deductions in Canada range from operating expenses to professional development costs is pivotal for maximizing your tax savings.
+• The 2025 tax season brings new opportunities for self-employed Canadians to leverage tax deductions.
+Understanding the wide range of self-employed tax deductions in Canada—from operating expenses to professional development costs—is pivotal for maximizing your tax savings.

 This comprehensive guide takes you through the essentials, ensuring you're aware of the deductions you can claim.
 Each of these tax write-offs for the self-employed in Canada are found and filled in on the T2125 form (Statement of Business or Professional Activities).
 Those who are self-employed in Quebec should file with the same information using Form TP-80-V (Business or Professional Income and Expenses).